srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/4-summer-in-cave-valley.md

 splash and wade in.
 The most treasured memories about it were the occasions when my older brother and sister were baptized in it.
 The most terrifying is of one afternoon when my brother Junius called, "Look at that bear."
-We all looked and. saw a big brown bear walking quietly along the side of the mountain.
+We all looked and saw a big brown bear walking quietly along the side of the mountain.

 Our neighbors saw it about the same time we did.
 Mother brought the gun